Sheshan Golf Club: Overview

 Sheshan has played host to the HSBC Champions since 2005, which has grown in status to become a World Golf Championship event in 2009.
 PGA Tour players such as Tiger Woods, Phil Mickelson, Rory McIlroy, and Lee Westwood have all participated in this tournament, making this not only the biggest golf event in Asia, but also one of the biggest golf events in the world.
-2013 marked the first time that the WGC-HSBC Champions was both an official European Tour and PGA Tour event with an elevated prize purse of US $8.5 million, the highest in East Asia.
+2013 marked the first time that the WGC-HSBC Champions was both an official European Tour and PGA Tour event with an elevated prize purse of US$8.5 million, the highest in East Asia.

 Established in 2004, Sheshan International Golf Club has received numerous worldwide accolades and awards from the international golf community.
 Golf Digest, Asia Golf Monthly, and the Asian Golf Association are just a few of the major organizations to honor Sheshan with many of their top awards.

 WGC-HSBC Champions

 The WGC-HSBC Champions is a professional golf tournament, held annually in China, sanctioned by the International Federation of PGA Tours (Asian Tour, European Tour, Japan Golf Tour, PGA Tour, PGA Tour of Australasia and Sunshine Tour) and China Golf Association.
-Inaugurated in 2005, The WGC-HSBC Champions boasts of the largest purse prize in Asia-Pacific at USD$8.5million.
+Inaugurated in 2005, The WGC-HSBC Champions boasts of the largest purse prize in Asia-Pacific at US$8.5million.
 It is also the first and only PGA Tour event with FedEx Cup schedule in China.

-Initially held as the HSBC Champions from 2005–08, the tournament was elevated to World Golf Championship status in 2009.
+Initially held as the HSBC Champions from 2005 to 2008, the tournament was elevated to World Golf Championship status in 2009.
 Played in November, it is the fourth tournament on the WGC calendar, with the other three events in the United States.
 The field consists of the world's top ranked players from the six major tours and China Golf Association, and leading money winners from respective sanctioning tours, and winners from Majors and other three WGC tournaments.